Sasi8333/INF502-Fall22/assignments/01_git.md

 12. Write a command (or set of commands) to proceed with the merge and make `master` branch up-to-date.
 ```
+To merge the Changes from one branch to other branch
 git merge math

+We can also use git rebase <branch>  but it will re-wright the barnch basee branch history

 ```